-PLM Alliances Client Case Study B
+PLM Channel Consulting Client Case Study B

 Reasons Cited for Selection:

-- Possessed deep knowledge and hands-on experience with the simulation and analysis market including keen insights on industry trends and the competitive landscape.
+- √ Possessed deep knowledge and hands-on experience with the simulation and analysis market including keen insights on industry trends and the competitive landscape.

-- Market Opportunity Reconnaissance and Business Assessment
+- √ Market Opportunity Reconnaissance and Business Assessment

-- Partner Strategy Review, Development, and Vetting
+- √ Partner & Alliance Strategy Review, Development, and Vetting

-- Positioning, Messaging, and Value Proposition for the Partner Chain
+- √ Positioning, Messaging, and Value Proposition for the Partner Chain

-- New Partner Identification and Target Prioritization
+- √ New Partner Identification and Target Prioritization

-- Partner Engagement Collaterals including Go-to-Market Playbooks
+- √ Partner Engagement Collaterals including a Go-to-Market Playbook

 “Rich through PLM Alliances helped us to quickly understand where the gaps were in both our expectations and execution of partner development strategies.
 He was equally creative, methodical, and resolute in enlarging our view of potential market opportunities, some of which we had simply overlooked.
-His engineering competency to understand what we had in our technology base, combined with his sales acumen to frame it using new language that partners could both understand and value, was both rare and powerful.
+His engineering competency to understand what we had in our technology base, combined with his sales acumen to frame it using new language that partners could both understand and value, were both rare and powerful.
 He earned our trust to be considered an embedded member of the team for follow-on work.”
 Client’s President and CEO.